 3. Carbon Monoxide Symptoms Can Mimic Other Illnesses

 It may also cause symptoms that can be misdiagnosed as the flu, viral infections and chronic fatigue syndrome, among other illnesses.

 How to Guard Your Home from Carbon Monoxide

 There’s no reason to risk carbon monoxide poisoning.

-Keep Your Family Safe with Help from Service Experts Heating & Air Conditioning
+Protect Your Loved Ones with Help from Service Experts Heating & Air Conditioning

-Carbon monoxide doesn’t have to be scary, and with the recommended actions your loved ones can be protected from the hazardous gas.
-Take the precautions and call Service Experts Heating & Air Conditioning at 561-629-1826 to learn more.
+Carbon monoxide doesn’t have to be scary, and with the recommended actions your loved ones can be guarded from the hazardous gas.
+Take the precautions and call Service Experts at 561-629-1826 to learn more.